 The name openEPDA is trademarked.
 This is done to ensure that the name cannot be misused and that the data under this name is compliant with the published standards.

-The openEPDA standards specification can be freely used and distributed in its original form under the CC BY-ND 4.0 license.
+The openEPDA standards specification can be freely used and distributed in its original form under the CC BY-SA 4.0 license.
 It allows free use of the standards, including for commercial purposes, such as:

 (de-)serialization of data represented with the openEPDA formats;